 From an engineering perspective, the location was chosen to ensure the project life cycle costs are minimized where the decisive factors typically include basin characteristics with reference to available capacity versus demand, optimal costing of works, risk, etc, and thus, the location is preferred based on these factors.
-No new roads will be constructed as an existing access road will be utilized to gain access to the proposed site.
+An access road will be constructed to gain access to the proposed site.
 Moreover, Sites 1-4 were initially identified and considered for the proposed location of the Bonathaba Dam however, based on the steep topography, expensive construction estimates, and the environmental impact of these sites on virgin land, it was decided that only the preferred layout (33°31'13.66"S 18°55'17.53"E; Figure 3 and Table 1) should be considered.